-Now, the Jews did not believe that Jesus was able to forgive sin, according to Mark chapter 2, verses 6-7.
+The Jews did not believe that Jesus was able to forgive sin, according to Mark 2:6-7.
 These Jews could not look into the man's heart.
 They could not see that something had taken place there that transformed him from death unto life.
-They could not see his heart and see whether or not his sins had really been forgiven.
+They could not see his heart and see whether his sins had really been forgiven.

-Jesus asked a puzzling question: What is easier to say, "Thy sins are forgiven," or to say, "Arise.
-Take up your bed and walk"?
+Jesus asked a puzzling question.
+What is easier to say?
+Thy sins are forgiven or to say arise, take up your bed, and walk?
 Is it easier to forgive his sins or to heal his body?
-Mark chapter 2 and verse 9 talks about this.
+Mark 2:9 talks about this.

 How would you have answered the Lord's question?
-How would you have answered this: What's easier?
+How would you have answered?
+What's easier?
 Is it easier to forgive his sins?
 Is it easier to heal his body?
 Or is it impossible for man to do either?
-Well, the right answer is, it is easier to heal the body than to forgive sin.
+Well, the right answer is it is easier to heal the body than to forgive sin.

-Now, how could Christ prove He had the authority and power to forgive sins?
+How could Christ prove that He had the authority and power to forgive sins?
 How could he demonstrate His authority to the invisible spiritual realm?
-In Mark chapter 2 and verse 10, the Lord tells us the primary reason why He healed this man.
-Mark chapter 2, verses 10-11, says, 10But that ye may know that the Son of man hath power on earth to forgive sins, (he saith to the sick of the palsy,) 11I say unto thee, Arise, and take up thy bed, and go thy way into thine house.
+In Mark 2:10, the Lord tells us the primary reason why He healed this man.
+Mark 2:10-11 says, 10But that ye may know that the Son of man hath power on earth to forgive sins...
+That's the reason He did it... (he saith to the sick of the palsy,) 11I say unto thee,

+Arise, and take up thy bed, and go thy way into thine house.

-Jesus proved His authority that He had the authority in the invisible spiritual realm by performing a fantastic miracle in the visible, physical realm, which no one could deny.
+Jesus proved His authority that He had the authority in the invisible spiritual realm by performing a fantastic miracle in the visible physical realm which no one could deny.
 If Christ had the power to perform the miracle of healing, then this would prove that He also had the power to perform the miracle of forgiveness.

 Well, what authenticates Christ as the Messiah?
-We see the carpenter claimed to be Christ, the Messiah, in John chapter 4, verses 25-26.
-The carpenter had no formal education according to the Jews, John chapter 7, verse 15.
-But yet, the carpenter taught the people that He was sent from God with a Heavenly message, John chapter 7, verse 16 and verses 28-29.

-Jesus backed up His claim to be able to forgive sins by performing many miracles.
-And we see many of these miracles...the miracle of the wine in John chapter 2, verses 6-9 and verse 11, the miracles of healing the paralytic man in Luke chapter 5, the feeding of the multitudes of the 5,000 men plus the women and children, Matthew chapter 14, verses 16-20.
+We see the Carpenter.
+We see the Carpenter claimed to be Christ, the Messiah, John 4:25-26.
+The Carpenter had no formal education, according to the Jews, John 7:15, but yet, the Carpenter taught the people that He was sent from God with a heavenly message, John 7:16, 28-29.
+Jesus backed up His claim to be able to forgive sins by performing many miracles, and we see many of these miracles.
+The miracle of the wine in John 2:6-9 and verse 11; the miracles of healing, the paralytic man in Luke Chapter 5; the feeding of the multitudes and the five thousand men plus women and children, Matthew 14:16-20.

 On and on the miracles go, how that Christ performed these miracles.
 Why?
 To show people that He could be the One who forgave them of sin.
-He was also seen raising the dead, in John chapter 12, verses 1-9 and 17.
+He was also seen raising the dead in John 12:1, 9, and 17.

-And notice the acceptance of Jesus as God by a ruler of the Jews because of miracles.
-In John chapter 3, verses 1-2, it says, 'There was a man of the Pharisees, named Nicodemus, a ruler of the Jews: 'The same came to Jesus by night, and said unto him, Rabbi, we know that thou art a teacher come from God: for no man can do...
-What? ...these miracles that thou doest, except God be with him.
+Notice the acceptance of Jesus as God by a ruler of the Jews because of miracles.
+In John 3:1, it says, 1There was a man of the Pharisees, named Nicodemus, a ruler of the Jews: 2The same came to Jesus by night, and said unto him, Rabbi, we know that thou art a teacher come from God: for no man can do these miracles that thou doest, except God be with him.